RobinKumar5986/wwwhisper/README.md

 sends a sub-request to wwwhisper to determine if the original request should be allowed.
-For Nginx, an [auth-request module](https://github.com/perusio/nginx-auth-request-module) is used to sent the sub-request.
+For Nginx, an [auth-request module](https://github.com/perusio/nginx-auth-request-module) is used to send the sub-request.
 For Rack, a [wwwhisper middleware](https://github.com/wrr/rack-wwwhisper) is used.

 The sub-request carries a path and headers of the original request.